bhargav-talpada/My-Netflix/README.md

-# My-Netflix 🎦🎬
+# 🎬📽️ My-Netflix

-- This My-Netflix project is a final project of Namaste React Series and this project made using react.
+ - My-Netflix is a Netflix-inspired web application built using ReactJS, Tailwind CSS, and the TMDB API.
+ - It provides a seamless UI for browsing movies and TV shows, with functionalities like dynamic content loading, user authentication using Firebase, and responsive design for various devices.

-# Features ⭐
+🌟 Features
-- Login/SignUp page
-    - SignIn / SignUp form
-    - redirect to browse page
-- Browse (after authentication)
-    - Header
-    - Main Movie
-        - Triler in background
+- 🎬 Browse Movies & TV Shows: Explore trending, popular, and top-rated content fetched dynamically from TMDB API.
+- 📱 Responsive Design: Optimized for desktops, tablets, and mobile devices.
+- 🔐 User Authentication: Sign up and log in securely with Firebase Authentication.

+🛠️ Tech Stack
-        - Title & discription
+- Frontend:
-        - Movie List
+-     ReactJS ⚛️,
+-     Tailwind CSS 🎨

-            - Now Playing Movies
+- API:
+-     🎥 TMDB API

-            - Top Rated Movies
+- Authentication:
-            - Popular Movies
+-     🔒 Firebase

-            - Upcoming Movies
+- Development Tools:
+-     🧰 Visual Studio Code
+-     🌐 Chrome DevTools

 # Work 🧑‍💻💻
 - Create React App